Commandaria: Production

-He claims that the evolution of this method was more out of necessity than choice..…
+He claims that the evolution of this method was more out of necessity than choice.....

 "It has been imagined by some travellers that the grapes are purposely dried before pressing; on the other hand, I have been assured by the inhabitants that their only reason for heaping and exposing their crop upon the house-tops is the danger of leaving it to ripen in the vineyard.
 None of the plots are fenced, and before the grapes are sufficiently ripe for pressing they are stolen in large quantities, or destroyed by cattle, goats, mules, and every stray animal that is attracted to the fields…."

-Commandaria was produced by the large wine industries (KEO, ETKO, LOEL, and SODAP) and by a few small local producers of the Commandaria appellation zone (see below).
-Nowadays several other modern wineries are producing high-quality Commandaria (Oenou Yi, Tsiakas, Kyperounda, etc.).
+Commandaria is produced by the large wine industries (KEO, LOEL, and SODAP) and by a few small local producers of the Commandaria appellation zone (see below).
+Nowadays more modern wineries are producing high-quality Commandaria (Aes Ambelis, Karseras, Lionspirit, Oenou Yi, Tsiakkas, Kyperounda, Revecca).

 Data recorded by Samuel Baker in his book Cyprus - How I saw it in 1879 reveal that in the late 19th century Cyprus had an annual production of about 300,000 okes, equivalent to about 385,000 litres (data reflects only duty-paid production).
 Of this, Cyprus exported 180,103 okes from Limassol Port, of which the vast majority went to Austria (155,000 okes valued at UK£2,075).

 Official figures released by Cyprus’ Vines Products Commission show that there is a generally increasing trend in the volumes produced.
 Much of Commandaria production is still targeted for export.